megamsys/devcenter.megam.io/_posts/2016-05-11-how-to-launch-etherpad-lite.md

 * To know how to launch App [click here](http://docs.megam.io/customapps/deploying/)

 ### Start Script
-MegamVertice will look for a start script named `start`,
+MegamVertice will look for a file  named `Procfile`,
-ensure that your git repository have the start script file as follows.
+ensure that your git repository have the Procfile  file as follows.

-	!/bin/sh
-	./bin/run.sh --root
+	web: sh bin/run.sh --root

 ### Step-3 Access Web browser
 * You can access your web page by clicking the URL link in App Management Page